Fort Ashby |

 Richard Williams' Fort

-A settlers' stockaded fort located about one mile north of the "Hanging Rocks".
+A settlers' stockaded fort located about one or two miles north of the "Hanging Rocks".
 Probably garrisoned by the militia on occasion.
 Attacked by Delaware Indians in 1764.

 John Parker's Fort